Wood burning a Bengal Tiger

 What I’ve found works best is to burn the whiskers a dark color to mark their location.
 Once the burning is done I will scrape the dark color away to reveal white whiskers.

 You may have noticed that I only burned the whiskers on the left side of the face.
-That’s only because I was working in the area and got tired of trying to avoid them.
+That’s because I was working on the left side of the face, and got tired of trying to avoid the whiskers.

 If you look at the edges where the dark border will be, you can see a number of blotches and other burn marks.
 Since the border will get burned to a very dark color, I use the edges to blot the pen tip.